chemacabeza/my-github-projects/AI-media/courses/Realistic_AI_Images_with_Stable_Diffusion_and_Fooocus/README.md

 ## DISCLAIMER

-The content provided in this section represents **my personal study notes** and should not be considered a substitute for the full course material.
+The content provided in this section represents **MY PERSONAL STUDY NOTES** and should not be considered a substitute for the full course material.
 For comprehensive instruction, detailed explanations, and structured guidance, it is strongly recommended to enroll in the Udemy course “<a href="https://www.udemy.com/share/10cgyr3@fMowz80dquFfuqGir0CqXTdKZeYvsH-zgyrd4hMfNI69_NBRDpBXSBomVAJyz0MK/">Realistic AI Images with Stable Diffusion & Fooocus</a>”

 ## SECTIONS